Choosing the right resume format is important because it helps you present your career story in a way that aligns with the job you’re after.

 You may be highly qualified for the job.
 But if your resume lacks the exact keywords from the job description, you won’t get an interview

-PRO TIP: Don’t add skills to your resume if you don’t have them, no matter how prominently they appear in the job description.
+PRO TIP: Only list skills on your resume if you really have them.
+It doesn’t matter how much they stand out in the job description.
 Tailoring your resume doesn’t mean lying!

 3. Format your resume so it’s ATS-compatible